 Visit the Safe Computing website for security best practices to protect your computer, mobile devices, data, and your identity

 - Choosing a strong and secure UMICH Password keeps your identity and U-M systems safe.
 Set up account recovery preferences to reset your password if you forget it.

-- Download free anti-virus software to securely connect to the U-M computing environment and the internet.
+- Use endpoint protection to safely connect to the U-M computing environment and the internet.